Rachad Fettal: Real Madrid

 On 11 July 2025, Almería announced the transfer of Rachad to Real Madrid.
 He joined the club on a three-year contract, being initially assigned to Real Madrid Castilla in Primera Federación.

 International career

 Born in Spain, Rachad is of Moroccan descent.
 He was called up to the Spain national under-18 team in January and April 2023, scoring twice in three matches.

 On 30 August 2023, Rachad was called up to a training camp with the under-19s, but opted to represent Morocco in the following day after receiving a call up from their under-20 team.
 He was a part of the Morocco under-20 squad at the UNAF U-20 Tournament.
+Rachad eventually chose to represent Spain once more in September 2025.